IT professionals on the market

 The Romanian startup scene experienced a landmark moment in 2018 when UiPath became the first local startup to obtain unicorn status.
 The company's enormous success provided an incentive for many active, young entrepreneurs to seek funding to support their innovation-driven businesses.

-As a result, 2019 brought about a surge in investment rounds, with half of them between $100,000 and $2 million.
-It's important to note, though, that UiPath accounts for a massive 92.5% of the total funding volume that Romanian startups received that year.
-Unfortunately, this trend subsided in 2020, which saw a sharp decrease in the financing volume by 60%.
+Overall, the startup ecosystem in the country can be seen as highly dynamic, with strong fluctuations occurring year on year.
+For example, 2019 brought about a surge in investment rounds, with half of them between $100,000 and $2 million (with UiPath accounting for a massive 92.5% of the total funding volume that Romanian startups received that year).
+This trend subsided in 2020, which saw a sharp decrease in the financing volume by 60%.
+And the first half of 2021, brought 60 investment rounds to the local startups, worth over $92.6 million in total, providing a considerable boost to the Romanian IT sector.

 Bucharest, Cluj-Napoca, Timișoara